wolfgangr/guntaPERL/README.md

 I's an **oven**, so, in the end, it's supposed to have **fire in it**.
 And you don't want to have the **fire outside**, do you?
 There is stuff that may break, and **moving parts (augers, e.g.!) that may hurt people**.
-Or at least stop working, destroy warranty claims, and whatever other evil things.
+Or at least stop working, destroy warranty claims, keep your freezing and whatever other evil things.